 Highlighting the diversity of culture and the harmony of humanity, Jake Lyell’s work brings into focus the lives of underrepresented individuals from around our world.

-Since receiving a BFA in Still Photography from Virginia Commonwealth University in 2003, Jake has filmed and photographed in over sixty different countries for humanitarian organizations, editorial publications, and corporations striving to make an impact in the developing world.
-As advocacy tools, his videos have been instrumental in bringing emergency services to survivors of sexual violence in the DR Congo (CARE-European Union, 2013), in streamlining and enhancing the Government of Malawi’s policies on HIV/AIDS (CRS-USAID, 2014), and in helping to bring urgent relief to earthquake-struck Nepal (ChildFund – Caritas, 2015), to name a few.
+Since receiving a BFA in Still Photography from Virginia Commonwealth University in 2003, Jake has filmed and photographed in over sixty different countries for humanitarian organizations, editorial publications, and corporations making an impact in the developing world.
+As advocacy tools, his videos have been instrumental in bringing emergency services to survivors of sexual violence in the DR Congo (CARE-European Union), in streamlining and enhancing the Government of Malawi’s policies on HIV/AIDS (CRS-USAID), and in helping to bring urgent relief to earthquake-stricken Nepal (ChildFund – Caritas), to name a few.

-Jake is skilled as a creative visual storyteller, whether working on assignment as an individual or as a part of a larger production team.
+Jake is skilled as an artistic visual storyteller, whether working on assignment as an individual or with members of his network of skilled creative professionals.
 His services include HD video production and still photography.
 He sees his video work through from concept to completion with storyboarding, shooting, directing, and editing.
 His photographs offer an intimate and compassionate glimpse into the lives of the underprivileged and disenfranchised from around the globe.

-As a citizen of the world, Jake Lyell has lived for much of his career outside his native USA.
-With more than seven years’ experience living in Uganda and Tanzania, he has extensive knowledge of NGO programming and development issues.
+As a citizen of the world, Jake has lived for much of his career outside his native USA.
+With more than seven years’ experience living in Uganda and Tanzania, he has extensive knowledge of international development programs and issues.
 In 2012 he obtained Apple Pro certification in Final Cut X video editing.
 He speaks proficient Swahili and has basic understanding of French and Spanish.
 Today he lives with his wife and daughter in Richmond, VA.
 Get in touch at firstname.lastname@example.org.